[node:title] | [site:name] [node:title] | [site:name]

-Climate change poses grave threats to countries across Africa—but especially fragile and conflict-affected states.
+Climate change poses grave threats to countries across Africa – but especially fragile and conflict-affected states.
 As the continent’s leaders converge on Kenya for next week’s African Climate Action Summit, it is vital that they come up with solutions to support these vulnerable countries, the International Monetary Fund (IMF) said in a blog.

 And temperatures in fragile states are already higher than in other countries because of their geographical location.
-By 2040, fragile states could face 61 days a year of temperatures above 35 degrees Celsius on average—four times more than other countries.
+By 2040, fragile states could face 61 days a year of temperatures above 35 degrees Celsius on average – four times more than other countries.
 Extreme heat, along with the more frequent extreme weather events that come with it, will endanger human health and hurt productivity and jobs in key sectors such as agriculture and construction.

 A new IMF paper finds evidence that climate change indeed inflicts more lasting macroeconomic costs in fragile countries.
-Cumulative losses in gross domestic product reach about 4 percent in fragile states three years after extreme weather events.
-That compares with around 1 percent in other countries.
+Cumulative losses in gross domestic product reach about 4% in fragile states three years after extreme weather events.
+That compares with around 1% in other countries.
 Droughts in fragile states are expected to cut about 0.2 percentage points from their per-capita GDP growth every year.
 This means that incomes in fragile states will be falling further behind those in other countries.

 The more harmful effect of climate events in fragile states is not only because of their geographical location in hotter parts of the planet, but also because of conflict, dependence on rainfed agriculture, and lower capacity to manage risks.